virtualpeer/Stock-Selection-a-Framework/README.md

 About
 ====
 - For details, you can have the research paper at:***http://arxiv.org/abs/1806.01743***.
-- A paper copy is also uploaded in this github page.
 - Currently, we do not plan to reveal the whole raw dataset, while a data sample will be shared.

 Contributions